privacybydesign/pbdf-website/pages/en/irma-start.md

 After registration you can try out the [IRMATube demo](/demo/irmaTube).

 #### 1.4.
-Personalisation with additional attributes
+Penalization with additional attributes

 It is possible to receive more attributes, in addition to your email address.
 You can do this immediately upon registration, but also later.
 To do so, please visit the [IRMA issuance](/issuance) page.
-There you will see several possiblities to load additional attributes.
+There you will see several possibilities to load additional attributes.
 This list of possibilities is not fixed, and will grow in the future, as more parties join IRMA.
 At this stage the focus is on attributes from Dutch sources.
 If you wish to join with other, possibly